 Students interested in both art and mental health can prepare to become art therapists at Siena Heights University.
 A recognized mental health profession, art therapy uses art-making to improve the physical, mental and emotional well-being of people of all ages.
 Art therapists work with children and adults in private and institutional settings, in one-on-one sessions, and in group meetings.

 The American Art Therapy Association defines the profession this way:

-At Siena, we encourage students who are interested in entering this field to complete a BFA in Art and a minor in psychology.
-Undergraduate experiences should include advanced skills in one or more of the studio art disciplines and knowledge of the basics principles of sociology and cultural anthropology.
+At Siena, we encourage students who are interested in entering this field of art therapy to complete a BFA in Art and a minor in psychology.
+Undergraduate experiences should include, in addition to the minimum requirements listed above, advanced skills in one or more of the studio art disciplines and knowledge of the basics principles of sociology and cultural anthropology.